 - disliking, or not feeling connected to, the school culture or environment

 - disliking school subjects, not liking the choice of subjects, or not feeling challenged by the work

 - poor school or academic support, especially in relation to heavy workloads

 - not getting along with teachers or other students at school

-Children with special needs
+Children with additional needs

-Although not every child with special needs will have academic problems, establishing a strong relationship with your child’s school early and regularly monitoring your child’s progress throughout schooling can help you pick up on early signs of problems.
+Although not every child with additional needs will have academic problems, establishing a strong relationship with your child’s school early and regularly monitoring your child’s progress throughout schooling can help you pick up on early signs of problems.

 If problems do come up, you can get help from school staff as well as from your GP and other health professionals.